Esri/photo-survey/README.md

 ## Resources

-Learn more about Esri's ArcGIS for [Local Government](http://solutions.arcgis.com/local-government/) and [State Government](http://solutions.arcgis.com/state-government/) maps and apps .
+Learn more about Esri's ArcGIS for [Local Government](http://solutions.arcgis.com/local-government/) and [State Government](http://solutions.arcgis.com/state-government/) maps and apps.

 * Show me a [list] (http://esri.github.io/#Local-Government) of other Local Government GitHub repositories.
 * Show me a [list] (http://esri.github.io/#State-Government) of other State Government GitHub repositories.